mlrun/mlrun/docs/change-log/index.md

 - 3589
 - 3763
 - 3375
-- 2030:  add to docs: To register artifact between difrrent environments e.g dev and prod you must upload your artifacts to a remote storage e.g s3, you can change your project artifact path using mlrun or mlrun ui. `project.artifact_path='s3:<bucket-name/..'`
+- 2030:  add to docs: To register artifact between different environments e.g dev and prod you must upload your artifacts to a remote storage e.g s3, you can change your project artifact path using mlrun or mlrun ui. `project.artifact_path='s3:<bucket-name/..'`
 - 3647
 - 3202
 - 3373